tjrocha/rdfModelOutputDashboard/README.md

 # RiverWare RDF Output Explorer
-This generates a dashboard to view, analyze, and query data from [RiverWare(R)](http://www.riverware.org/) *.rdf model outputs.
-This is primarily meant to support U.S. Bureau of Reclamation modeling and analysis efforts with the 24-Month Study, Mid-Term Operations Model and Colorado River Simulation System models.
-Although the stated purpose is to support USBR, the tool will be developed to be as generic as possible so as to enable other users to use is so long as a RiverWare *.rdf file is provided.
+This generates a dashboard to view, analyze, and query data from the [RiverWare(R)](http://www.riverware.org/) CRSS model outputs.
+This is primarily meant to support U.S. Bureau of Reclamation modeling and analysis efforts with the Colorado River Simulation System models.

 The dashboard is being developed in [RStudio](https://www.rstudio.com/) and requires the installation of the following R libraries:
 <BR>[shiny](http://shiny.rstudio.com/)